 HTTP stands for Hyper Text Transfer Protocol, this protocol is how data is sent between your browser and the website that you are connected to.
 The additional S stands for secure – this signifies that any data you are sharing during this connection is encrypted.
 This is used to protect your confidential information used during online transactions, or the transmission of any sensitive information.
 The key thrust of this new effort is to ensure that virtually all traffic passing through the public internet systems, is encrypted and for the most part safe from information thieves even if they were to obtain your transmission.

 Why Should I Migrate to HTTPS?

 We’ve known that Google introduced this as a small ranking signal since 2014.
-Over many discussions in the past few years, we now have an official date from Google, October 2017, when all HTTP sites carrying sensitive data will be flagged to the user as non-secure in the Chrome browser.
+After many discussions in the past few years, we now have an official statement from Google that as of July 24, 2018, all HTTP sites carrying sensitive data will be flagged to the user as not secure in the Chrome browser.

 This alone goes to show you that it is certainly important to make the switch to HTTPS, however, is it really necessary?